 Here we go, fully ramping up the blogging now.
 I headed back into the depths of my drafts and found this post I wrote whilst I was in China, at the very start of my travels last August.
-Not sure why I didn’t hit publish at the time but now it feels very apt to post after my recent To Plan or Not to Plan.
+Not sure why I didn’t hit publish at the time but now it feels very apt to post after my recent debate on whether to plan or not to plan a trip.

 So where to start?!